How Often Should You Do Somatic Exercises?

 "There is usually less risk involved than with conventional physical exercise since most somatic exercises and practices are mild and the mover is attuned to sensations in the body," explains Schauster.
 "Listening to signals of "that's enough" or "time to relax" from the body comes simpler.
 Having said that, for some—especially those who have experienced trauma—tuning in to the body can be difficult, emotionally.
 This is why leading body-oriented work might benefit from the expertise of a reputable somatics practitioner.

-Answered a week ago Mercado WolskiMercado Wolski
+Answered 2 months ago Mercado WolskiMercado Wolski